 By her own admission, there have been times in the past when Ola Laniyan-Amoako has felt “absolutely knackered”.

-Not only is she mother of two-year-old Ruben, wife to IT consultant Kofi and deputy head of a primary school in Basildon, she is also an author who last year launched her own business, Urbantopia, a publishing company with a difference.
+Not only is she a mother with a young son, wife to IT consultant Kofi and deputy head of a primary school in Basildon, she is also an author who last year launched her own business, Urbantopia, a publishing company with a difference.

 “Fitting it all in can be tough,” she confesses.
 “My writing and business admin tasks usually get done at night.
 On Friday and Saturday nights, usually after 11pm, when I’ve spent time with my son and he’s long gone to bed, I’ll work until 5am.”

 In early 2009, first Ola launched Ruben’s World, a website that allows parents to personalise Ola’s children’s books by incorporating their own photographs and names.
 As she explains, the idea was to better engage young readers.
 Although the target audience is different, her intention with Urbantopia is the same.

 Ola grew up in north-west London.
 She and older sister Kemi were raised by their Nigerian mother, a nurse who worked at St Mary’s Hospital in Paddington.

 Schooled in Kilburn, Ola went on to study psychology at the University of Birmingham, later gaining a masters degree.
 She harboured ambitions to teach, and so completed a postgraduate certificate in education.